The macadamia, most versatile nut in the world.

 In 2019 we started construction of a solar power grid that would make us practically independent from the national power grid.
 The whole project will be completed in 2 phases as the farm grows.
 Currently the solar panels installed will provide us with sufficient power to supply the whole farm and processing facility with sufficient electricity.
 When the farm grows and more pump-houses are installed as well as when an expansion on the processing facility is realised, additional panels can be added to increase the capacity.

-When WelMac started operating Welgevonden Farm, the majority of the farm was overgrown with invasive weeds and unindiginous trees that were soaking up a lot of water. this growth was also preventing wildlife from moving into the area, as the weeds just made the bush inpenetrable.
-In several projects we have started clearing the farm of these weeds and trees, enabling wildlife to return.
+When WelMac started operating Welgevonden Farm, the majority of the farm was overgrown with invasive weeds and unindiginous trees that were soaking up a lot of water.
+This growth was also preventing wildlife from moving into the area, as the weeds just made the bush inpenetrable.
+In several projects and working together with the local tribe, we have started clearing the farm of these weeds and trees, enabling wildlife to return.
 By removing trees like the eucalyptus, which are not indigenous in South Africa and absorb a lot of water, several new springs have come up.
 We used them to create small dams for animals to drink from, both small and large.
 In the past few years we have seen an impressive increase in birdlife as well as several type of buck roaming our orchards.

 Bees and other pollinators